Capillary/ecom-api-document/source/includes/_order.md

 ## Lead Search

-Searches leads based on input parameters.
+Searches leads based on the input parameters.